 - 8.1 Council meetings must conclude no later than 10pm unless a resolution is carried to extend the meeting. - 8.2 Any resolution to extend a meeting will be for no longer than 30 minutes.
 Once the meeting reaches the conclusion of the 30 minute extension, a further resolution to extend the meeting must be carried. - 8.3 In the absence of such continuance, the meeting must stand adjourned to a time, date and place to be announced by the Chair. - 8.4 No meeting is to exceed 11pm.
-If a meeting reaches 11pm, the Chair must adjourn the meeting. - 8.5 The Chief Executive Officer must give notice to each Councillor of the date, time and venue to which the meeting stands adjourned and of the business remaining to be considered.
+If a meeting reaches 11pm, the Chair must adjourn the meeting. - 8.5 The Chief Executive Officer must give notice to each Councillor of the date, time and venue to which the meeting stands adjourned and of the business remaining to be considered, and this information must be published on Council's website.